-The catalogue number of the LP and the colour of the label are indicating if it is a mono or stereo recording.
+The catalog number of the LP and the color of the label are indicating if it is a mono or stereo recording.
 Two different series of numbers were used in the 60’s

-Mono recordings have either LK or TXL in the beginning of the catalogue number.
-The LK series is on a red colour label and the TXL series is using a light blue colour on the label
+Mono recordings have either LK or TXL in the beginning of the catalog number.
+The LK series is on a red color label and the TXL series is using a light blue color on the label

 Standard red boxed mono label from the 70’s.

 There is naturally an exception to every rule, The Promotional Album was a mono recording but still used a blue boxed label.

 Stereo recordings have either SKL or TXS in the beginning of the catalogue number.
 The SKL serie is using a blue colour on the label and the TXS serie is using a light green colour

 Grooved or non grooved label

 An other good detail to pay attention to when identifying the age of your Decca LP is the deep ring pressed on the vinyl under the label.
 This ring can be found on all LP’s manufactured before summer of 1968.
 The last LP to have the ring is Their Satanic Majesties Request and the first LP that can only be found without the ring is Beggar Banquet.
 Most of all LP’s earlier than Beggars Banquet can be found in both versions as older LP’s were repressed during 1968 and 1969 with non grooved labels.

 The ring is existing on both Mono and Stereo LP’s.
 LP’s with the ring pressed under the label are usually called “grooved labels” and LP’s missing the pressed ring are called “non grooved labels”

 Grooved label made up to summer of 1968